WCAR: All sports

 On February 1, 2012, WCAR switched from a talk format to all-sports, featuring ESPN Radio programming.
 The change was mentioned by Mike Tirico during the Illinois-Michigan State basketball game on January 31, 2012, on ESPN.
 The flip signified the return of ESPN Radio to the Detroit market for the first time since 2007.

 WCAR began locally produced sports talk programming in April 2012 with a one-hour Detroit Red Wings playoff show.
 That expanded into a daily afternoon drive time program with more local shows being added until the station was running local programming from 1 p.m. to 10 p.m. on most weekdays.

-The locally produced programming abruptly ended on May 3, 2013, and WCAR switched over to 100% syndicated programming.
+The locally produced programming abruptly ended on May 3, 2013, and WCAR switched over to an entirely-syndicated schedule.

-At 10 p.m. on July 12, 2013, ESPN Radio pulled its programming off WCAR ending its relationship with the station, with the ESPN affiliation going to WMGC-FM as that station switched to a sports format.
+At 10 p.m. on July 12, 2013, ESPN Radio pulled its programming off WCAR, with the ESPN affiliation going to WMGC-FM as that station switched to a sports format.
 WCAR picked up NBC Sports Radio in its place.
-WCAR began using 100% of NBC Sports Radio's national programming with no local programming announced.

-WCAR is directly competing with WXYT, WXYT-FM, and WDFN as the four sports stations in Detroit.
+WCAR directly competed with WXYT, WXYT-FM, and WDFN as the four sports stations in Detroit.
 WMGC-FM was a competitor until June 2016, when it dropped the format due to low ratings.
 On May 9, 2014, WCAR announced it was switching from NBC Sports Radio to Yahoo!
 Sports Radio, effective May 12.
 Yahoo! was renamed "SB Nation Radio" in 2016.

-On May 7, 2018, the format flipped again, this time to hip hop and R&B music, as "The Switch."
+On May 7, 2018, the format flipped again, this time to hip hop and R&B music, as "The Switch".
 This format was short-lived, as WCAR returned to all-sports in early June 2018, again carrying SB Nation Radio.

-The station affiliated with Fox Sports Radio November 2020.
+The station affiliated with Fox Sports Radio in November 2020.